Alex Bregman Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 92nd, his on-base percentage ranks 43rd, and he is 92nd in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 93rd in batting average, 39th in on-base percentage, and 94th in slugging.

-- Bregman has reached base via a hit in 52 games this year (of 81 played), and had multiple hits in 20 of those games.
+- In 64.6% of his 82 games this season, Bregman has picked up at least one hit.
+He's also had 20 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.